Sanglorian/orcus/Orcus Rulebook - current.md

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

 **Armor Proficiency:** Anyone can put on a suit of armor or strap a shield to an arm.
 Only those proficient in the armor's use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
-If you wear armor that you lack proficiency with, you suffer a -2 penalty to attack rolls and Reflex defense.
+If you wear armor you are not proficient with, you suffer a -2 penalty to attack rolls and Reflex defense.

 **Armor Class (AC):** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

-**Heavy Armor:** Heavier armor interferes with the wearer's ability to move quickly, stealthily, and freely.
-Do not add an ability modifier to your Armor Class while wearing heavy armor.

-**Armor Check Penalty:** If the Armor table shows “ACP”, the wearer suffers that penalty to skills that identify that they come with an Armor Check Penalty.
+**Armor Check Penalty:** The wearer suffers the listed penalty to skills that identify that they come with an Armor Check Penalty.

 **Shields:** A shield is made from wood or metal and is carried in one hand.